DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **Default:** FX parameter
 * **Flip:** Volume
 * **F-Key:** FX parameter: fine
 * **Shift:** FX parameter: toggle – *switches between 0 and 1 (on and off) this works 90% of the time.
-For 5 way switches and the like you'll have to flip and use faders, sorry.*
+For 5 way switches and the like you’ll have to flip and use faders, sorry.*

 ### Faders: